 More Psycho Sightings

 Among questions still taboo in celebrity interviews, one has endured and, I suspect, always will.
 How much were you paid?
 There’s an impertinence factor there --- the code unwritten.
 You just don’t ask people what kind of money they earn.
 Otherwise probing journalists back off in the face of such personal inquiry.
 Of all the Hitchcock interviews I’ve seen or read, no one broached the topic, yet for me, it’s the most arresting of all the Master’s mysteries.
-We’re told of his gifts in negotiation, and of those arts he practiced, that of the deal may well have been supreme among them, as we do know Hitchcock cashed checks in the millions for his end of the Psycho pay-out.
-If I’d been Francois Truffaut, these would have been my avenues of interrogation, though I’ve no doubt a frosty reception, if not a security escort off the Universal lot, would have been my ultimate reward.
+We’re told of his gifts in negotiation, and of those arts he practiced, that of the deal may well have been supreme among them, as it's known that Hitchcock cashed checks in the millions for his end of the Psycho pay-out.
+If I’d been Francois Truffaut, these would have been my avenues of interrogation, though I’ve no doubt a frosty reception, if not security escort off the Universal lot, would have been my ultimate reward.
 Still, transcripts of closed door conferences between Hitchcock and super agent Lew Wasserman (shown together here) would at the least offer perspectives undreamt of by writers who never looked, and interviewers that didn’t ask.
 If more CPA and MBA types were into old movies, maybe one of them would gain access to those estate files, bound to be among the thickest, wherein revenues were divided and negatives reverted.
 Hitchcock died fantastically rich, more so than any Golden Age director I can think of (excepting possibly Billy Wilder and his art collection), and not knowing details of his business acumen represents a very large gap in our understanding of the man and his career.
 Commonly accepted is the notion he owned 60% of Psycho after volunteering to finance the show himself in the wake of Paramount’s refusal to back the project.
-Hitchcock historians can tell you all about how he filmed the shower scene, but information about his deal with Paramount has always been sketchy.
+Hitchcock historians can tell you how he filmed the shower scene, but information about his deal with Paramount has always been sketchy.
 In fact, I’m guessing they’re guessing about a lot of what went on with regards ownership and compensation.
 Has anyone examined the contract?
 It’s bound to exist, and must be fascinating.
-There were two occasions wherein Paramount realized at the least distribution fees, for in addition to handling the 1960 release, they managed a 1965 reissue, this after Hitchcock had left the company to join Universal.
+There were two occasions where Paramount realized, at the least ,distribution fees, for in addition to handling the 1960 release, they managed a 1965 reissue, this after Hitchcock had left the company to join Universal.
 I’ve read he exchanged ownership of Psycho for MCA stock when he made the switch.
 That's supposed to have happened in 1962, so Paramount must have maintained some residual rights, at least to the extent of a single re-release from which they’d realize one more handling fee.
-The 1965 run of Psycho brought back 1.2 million in domestic rentals.
-This was the biggest grossing reissue Paramount had in the sixties, with the exception of The Ten Commandments in 1966 (8.8 million).
+The 1965 run of Psycho brought back $1.2 million in domestic rentals.
+This was the biggest grossing reissue Paramount had in the sixties, with the exception of The Ten Commandments in 1966 ($8.8 million).
 Hitchcock participated in new ads emphasizing the now-legendary status of his five-year old thriller.
 The first time we wouldn’t let you in except at the beginning.
 Now you can come in and be shocked anytime.
 Publicity emphasized the shower-bath sequence and other grisly goodies, while Hitchcock’s signature appeared below warnings that Psycho is again on the loose in your fair city.
 For the first time, Anthony Perkins was shown in advertising holding a knife, an acknowledgement of patrons long since in the know as to the picture’s denouement.

 Wednesday, February 21, 2007